matt-evangelidis/COMP3120-assignment2/Screenshots/README.md

 Each Note includes a text editor that allows for a broad variety of rich text composition experiences, allowing the users both basic text styles all the way to embedded media.

+To edit a note, double click the note in question.
+Once you have done so, a editable text block appears.
+Once done, just click outside of the text box.
+It works with multiple cards whilst saving/loading.

 We used [Draft.js](https://draftjs.org/) for the text editor